 CHORTEN KORA: Chorten Kora is large, but not nearly as large as the stupa of Bodhnath, after which it was patterned.
 A small goemba has been built next to it and several rows of prayer flags flutter in the wind in the cornfields at its front.
 It was constructed in 1740 byLama Ngawang Loday, who had three purposes for the construction of this chorten.
 The first purpose was as a religious monument in memory of his late uncle, Jungshu Phesan.
 Secondly, the people of this valley were very religious and wanted to go to Nepal to see the Bodhnath stupa.
 The lama went to Nepal himself and brought back a model of Bodhnath carved in a radish.
 He had it copied here so that people could visit this place instead of making the trip to Nepal.
 The third purpose of the chorten was to subdue the many evils and devils that were here in those days.
 The 13th Je Khanpo (Chief Abbot of Bhutan) consecrated the site.

 SAMDRUP JONGKHAR: is a border town to the Indian town of Darranga.
 Samdup Jongkhar town is the main gateway and access of to markets in India for most of the interior districts of eastern Bhutan.
-These day most of the tourists enter from Paro and Phuentsholing border town, and visit further central and eastern Bhutan and than exit from this border town.
-Also it’s nearby Gauhati international Airport northern city of India
+These days most of the tourists enter from Paro and Phuentsholing border town, and visit further central and eastern Bhutan and then exit from this border town.
+Also, it’s nearby Gauhati international Airport northern city of India